alienpingu/alienpingu/README.md

 - 🌱 I’m currently learning **ThreeJS**

-- 👨🏻‍💻 Working as Full Stack Developer at [Sopra Steria](https://www.soprasteria.com/)
+- 👨🏻‍💻 Working as Full Stack Developer

 - ❤ Take a moment for see [my portfolio](http://alienpingu.github.io/)